Spectral stability of near-extremal spacetimes: Spectral Stability of near-extremal RNdS

 To further understand the effects of perturbations on the QNM frequencies, we need to address how the mode frequencies change with $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}$.
-In practice, we numerically solve the radial wave equation of different $\omega$ with in-going boundary condition at the event horizon, and then extract $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}$ by matching the numerical solution with Eq.~\eqref{eqRxc} near the cosmological horizon.
+In practice, we numerically solve the radial wave equation of different $\omega$ with an ingoing boundary condition at the event horizon, and then extract $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}$ by matching the numerical solution with Eq.~\eqref{eqRxc} near the cosmological horizon.
 Sample numerical results are shown in Fig.~\ref{fig:ratio}, where we introduce $\gamma = (\omega-\omega_{\rm NE})/|\omega_{\rm NE}|$ to describe the relative deviation from $\omega_{\rm NE}$, and the contours show the absolute value of $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}$.
-As $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}=0$ in the absence of perturbation, it should correspond to $\gamma = 0$ up to numerical errors.
-As shown in Fig.~\ref{fig:ratio}, the frequency of ZDMs is stable against infinitesimal perturbations.
-This is especially case for relatively larger $\Lambda$.
-For small $\Lambda$, it is possible to fine tune the perturbation so that it can modify the frequency at a relatively small cost.
-Namely, by fine tuning the perturbations, the frequency could drift along the blue ``valley" in the left plot in Fig.~\ref{fig:ratio}.
-The cost becomes smaller as $\Lambda$ decreases, and eventually we expect the frequency becomes unstable in the limit of $\Lambda \rightarrow 0$.
+We expect $\tilde{A}_{\rm o}/\tilde{B}_{\rm o}=0$ in the absence of perturbation, which is indeed what we find at $\gamma = 0$ up to numerical errors.
+As shown in Fig.~\ref{fig:ratio}, the ZDM frequency is stable against infinitesimal perturbations.
+This is especially the case for relatively larger $\Lambda$.
+For small $\Lambda$, it is possible to fine-tune the perturbation so that it can modify the frequency at a relatively small cost.
+Namely, by fine-tuning the perturbations, the frequency could drift along the blue ``valley" in the left plot in Fig.~\ref{fig:ratio}.
+The cost becomes smaller as $\Lambda$ decreases, and eventually we expect the frequency to become unstable in the limit of $\Lambda \rightarrow 0$.
 This pattern is generic.
 Actually, the position of the valley can be numerically fitted by ${\rm Im}\gamma = p \left({\rm Re}\gamma\right)^2 + q$, where $q$ is tiny and affected only by numerical errors.
-As shown in Fig.~\ref{fig:p}, $p$ increases as $\Lambda$ decreases, and we expect it approaches $-\infty$ as $\Lambda$ goes to zero.
+As shown in Fig.~\ref{fig:p}, $p$ increases as $\Lambda$ decreases, and we expect it to approach $-\infty$ as $\Lambda$ goes to zero.